EngqvistLab/analyze_1.1.3.15/README.md

 conda env activate annotation_error
 ```

 The Notebooks are abundantly annotated and should hopefully be self-explanatory.
 All data files needed to produce the publication figures (`./code/2_anlyze_data/1_analyze_1.1.3.15.ipynb`) are included in the respository.
 This notebook is computationally light.
-To re-run the full bioinformatic analsis on BRENDA (`./code/1_prepare_data/`) is computationally expensive and takes about one week on a machine with 12 cores.
-Additionally, the full analysis requires the downloading of some data files from the Zenodo data repository ().
-The downloaded should be carried out automatically when running the notebooks. *A pre-requisite for this* is that your system has `wget` and `unzip` installed (typically available in Unix systems).
+To re-run the full bioinformatic analysis on BRENDA (`./code/1_prepare_data/`) is computationally expensive and takes about one week on a machine with 12 cores.
+Additionally, the full analysis requires the downloading of some data files from the Zenodo data repository (http://doi.org/10.5281/zenodo.4518801).
+The downloaded should be carried out automatically when running the notebooks. **A pre-requisite for this** is that your system has `wget` and `unzip` installed (typically available in Unix systems).
 An alternative is to manually download the files and extract them.

 Finally, the analysis relies on accessory code from some of our other repositories (https://github.com/EngqvistLab/orgtools, https://github.com/EngqvistLab/brenparse, https://github.com/EngqvistLab/UniRep50, https://github.com/mengqvist/wsvg).
 These will be automatically installed if using Miniconda and the environment.yml file.